 Unfasten the belt modification fastener and get rid of the strap.

 Re-snare the catch when legitimate strain accomplished.

 Fix a Treadmill Belt

-Unplug the treadmill.
+Unplug the machine.

 Turn the back-situating bolt(s) one-quarter turn clockwise.

-Check treadmill belt strain; rehash as required.
+Check the belt strain; rehash as required.

 Focus a Treadmill Belt